 Problems with bins

 We should all try and do our best to keep our city clean and tidy.
 We are aware that sometimes communities have problems with bins and we have some information here for you about them.

 Residents with individual wheeled bins are advised to put them out for collection either first thing in the morning on collection day (before 6.30 a.m.) or as late as possible the night before.
 Residents should then bring the bins back on to their property as soon as possible after collection and store them securely.
 This is considerate to your neighbours, avoids there being obstacles on the highway, and also helps to prevent people putting their waste in your bin.

 Section 46 of the Environmental Protection Act 1990 allows the Council to require a householder to put out their waste in a specified type of bin, or separate bins, and can also impose requirements on where bins are to be placed for emptying.
 Whilst we actively encourage residents take in their bins straight after collection, there is no legal powers covering an emptied bin (except in Greater London and Scotland).

 Bin sifting or bin dipping

-People sometimes sift through bins – breaking open locked bins and go through the waste – to look for items of value and sometimes documents that could be used in identity theft.
-This behaviour is having a negative impact on our communities.
+People sometimes sift through bins – breaking open locked bins and going through the waste – to look for items of value and sometimes documents that could be used in identity theft.
+This behaviour is having a negative impact on our communities and putting people's privacy at risk.

 Bin sifting may be classed as littering, if it causes a mess, or it may be considered as theft.
 In order to take action, the event has to be witnessed and the person doing the sifting identified.
-For the issue to be classed as theft, it also requires a person to have suffered a loss.
+For the issue to be classed as theft, it also requires a person to have suffered a loss and to have reported the offence to the police.